horia141/jupiter/docs/concepts/metrics.md

 Metrics can have a _collection project_ and _collection period_.
 It makes sense to record (or collect) the value of a metric regularly.
 Think of your weight or the number of kilometers run in a week.
-To allow for this, special collection inbox tasks can be generated for the metric, just like a [recurring task](./recurring-tasks.md).
+To allow for this, special collection inbox tasks can be generated for the metric, just like a [habit](habits.md).
 The collection period will determine how often the task is generated (weekly, monthly, etc.).
 The inbox tasks will go to the configured [project](./projects.md) if it is present, or to the [default workspace one](./workspaces.md) if it is missing.
 If none are present, generation will fail.
 There's also all the other collection parameters (actionable